Partnerhochschulen Netzwerk Rawpixel.com / stock.adobe.com

 • Academic and personal motivation

-• Language skills in the respective language(s) of instruction and country (language of instruction has priority)
+• Language skills in the relevant language(s) of instruction and country (language of instruction takes priority)

 Free Mover and Summer/Winter Schools